nicolestella/COMP3120-GroupD/README.md

 ## FUTURE IMPLEMENTATIONS

 This application has the potential to grow into a much larger web service with the possibility of many more features to implement.
+- TV Shows
 The other main idea was to include not just movies but also TV shows, which will require some method or identification to distinguish from movies.
+- Trailer clips
 Another useful feature to implement would be trailer clips from youtube, embedded in each of the details page so that the user can directly watch the trailer from the website.
+- Extending profile page functionality
 Further styling to the profile page can also be necessary such as allowing the user to create a profile picture and a notifications system that alerts the user for new movies/shows added to the database.
+- Extending movie-related functionality
 The main database that stores the movies can be updated monthly so that the latest movies can be displayed.
 Furthermore, we can display another list of movies sorted by the rating, indicating its popularity.
 It would also be useful to the user if there are direct links or information about where to stream these services.
 In terms of filtering, the ability to filter movies based on other categories such as genre would be useful if a user is interested in a few genres only.
-Also, we the application can include a recommendation system that suggests similar type of movies/shows the user has in their custom list.
+Also, the application can include a recommendation system that suggests similar type of movies/shows the user has in their custom list.
+- Removing items from the watched list
+It would be useful to implement a feature that can allow users to remove items from the watchlist in the future.
+- Movie playlists
+An idea that the team had for a future implementation is a feature that can allow users to create custom lists of watched movies, similar to how a music playlist works on apps like Spotify.

 ## PROJECT MANAGEMENT

 In this project we used a few tools to stay on top of development.

-For communication we used a discord group chat to stay in touch and talk to other group members about what we were doing and if any of us needed assistance or opinions on how certain parts of the project should work.
+For communication we used a discord group chat to stay in touch and talk to other group members about what we were doing, or if any of us needed assistance or opinions on how certain parts of the project should work.
 We also had weekly discord calls so we could communicate verbally for more in-depth discussion.

 We used Google Docs to construct our project proposal, where we all contributed to parts of it and could access it from our own workstations.
 Google Sheets was used so that we could have a scheduling and work allocation table which was able to be updated with the progress of each team member on their task.